pmujumdar27/LogisticRegression-and-NeuralNetworks/q4_subjective_answers.md

 - Let the number of samples = ```n```
 - Let the number of classes = ```k```
 - Let number of iteratons = ```n_iter```
+- For space complexity analysis, we are not counting space needed by the user to store the samples and results

 ---